Helix AU Core

 1. Patient

-• Writing Data Back to Helix ensures patient demographics, contact information, and medical history are kept up to date between Hub and Helix.
+• Writing data back to Helix ensures patient demographics, contact information, and medical history are up-to-date between Helix Hub and Helix.

-• If patients update personal info (e.g. new phone number, name, DOB, gender etc) or if clinicians gather new history during consultations via partner platforms, syncing data into Helix happens immediately.
+• When patients update personal information (for example, phone number, name, date of birth, gender) or clinicians capture new clinical history during consultations via partner platforms, the data is synchronised with Helix in real-time.

 2. DocumentReference

-• Writing Data Back to Helix is used to share clinical documents via DocumentReference and makes it accessible from within Helix.
+• Writing data back to Helix is used to share clinical documents via DocumentReference and makes it accessible within Helix.
 It includes data such as:

 • Test results